 Since a burst washing machine hose can cause catastropic damage to a home, even the well known insurance company, Geico, recommends that you replace your washing machine hoses every five years.
 I recommend you inspect your hoses monthly, so you are in the habit of checking them.
 When you do replace them, the choices are rubber hoses or stainless steel braided hoses.
 Even though the stainless steel braided hoses still have rubber inside them, they prevent the burst hose from shooting water.
 Washing machine hoses should be replaced every five years or sooner if you see signs of corrosion or leaks.

 Another new item on the market, is a flood stop hose.
 There have been issues with these hoses not letting the water into the machine even from brand new.
 Great idea, still needs improvement.

-If you need help checking or replacing your washing machine hoses or shut-off valves, Wimpy’s Dependable Plumbing is ready to serve you in the Sarasota, Bradenton, Lakewood Ranch and Myakka city area. www.wimpysplumbing.com
+If you need help checking or replacing your washing machine hoses or shut-off valves, Wimpy’s Plumbing & Air is ready to serve you in the Sarasota, Bradenton, Lakewood Ranch and Myakka city area. www.wimpysplumbing.com